suman-cha/CDTST/README.md

    ```sh
    Rscript experiments/scenarios/scenario1u.R
    ```
-   The results will be saved in the `results/` folder for further analysis.
+   The results will be saved in the `results/` folder.